unlock-protocol/unlock/unlock-protocol-com/blog/bring-your-own-nft.md

 At this point, we are ready to go!
 In the example shown here, if we were to use our lock at `0xf4e931a7FB3d461A005011d659a0F21a7FeA1826` on a WordPress website, a Discord server, or another location, the lock would check for the presence of a SPKZ key in the wallet of the site visitor and grant access to holders of a SPKZ token.

-**Update May 2022:** Support for ERC-1155 NFTs with Bring Your Own NFT
+**Update May 2022:** Added support for ERC-1155 NFTs with Bring Your Own NFT